-The instruction steps are included in the free download.
+The instruction steps are included in the free download below.
 I highly recommend teaching the patterns by ear and/or by rote as much as possible.
 That way this will become a memorized, back-pocket pattern that players can enjoy for a lifetime.

 What does the free PDF download include?